B8ni/bottoni/_posts/2022-10-20-aluminium-scrap-weight-random-forest-post.md

 ---
 toc: true
 layout: post
-description: Not so insightful discovery with Random Forest.
+description: Practical use case of Random Forest in Industrial environment.
-categories: [fastai]
+categories: [fastai, random-forest]
-title: How Random Forest Can Empower A Small Business
+title: How Random Forest Can Empower An Aluminium Business
 ---

 ![]({{ site.baseurl }}/images/forrest-gamp.png "Forrest Gump in a Random Forest")